blender/blender/doc/python_api/rst/info_gotcha.rst

    my_timer()

-Use cases like the one above which leave the thread running once the script finishes may seem to work for a while but end up causing random crashes or errors in Blenders own drawing code.
+Use cases like the one above which leave the thread running once the script finishes may seem to work for a while but end up causing random crashes or errors in Blender's own drawing code.

-So far no work has gone into making Blenders python integration thread safe, so until its properly supported, best not make use of this.
+So far, no work has gone into making Blender's python integration thread safe, so until its properly supported, best not make use of this.

 .. note::

-   Pythons threads only allow co-currency and wont speed up you're scripts on multi-processor systems, the ``subprocess`` and ``multiprocess`` modules can be used with blender and make use of multiple CPU's too.
+   Pythons threads only allow co-currency and won't speed up your scripts on multi-processor systems, the ``subprocess`` and ``multiprocess`` modules can be used with blender and make use of multiple CPU's too.

 Help!
 My script crashes Blender